marler8997/zigbuild/README.md

-# downloadlatest
+# zig-update

 A convenient tool to quickly download the latest zig compiler.
 Currently written in python3.
-Run `./downloadlatest` on linux and `python3 downloadlatest` on windows.
+Run `./zig-update` on linux and `python3 zig-update` on windows.

 This tool installs zig into a versioned sub-directory in your `PATH` and adds a script/symlink file directly in the `PATH` directory so that `zig` can be executed from anywhere.
-The `downloadlatest` script will find this directory from previous installations or will prompt to select one if not found.
+The `zig-update` script will find this directory from previous installations or will prompt to select one if not found.
 On linux, installing zig to `~/bin` would result in these files:

 Linux:
 ```